The Best Beaches

 Menton: Sablettes Beach

-East of the port is where the sandy Sablettes beach, with its combination of sand, and pebbles.
+East of the port is where the sandy Sablettes Beach , with its combination of sand, and pebbles.
 The beach is quiet and sheltered but has a lovely view of the town of Menton and its beautifully painted houses.
 The shallow waters are perfect for youngsters, and the beach is large with packed-down sand.
-Take a break at one of the coastal road snack booths or the restaurants to the east, where you can enjoy a bite to eat.
+Take a break at one of the coastal road snack booths or the restaurants to the east.

-Gravette Beach is accessible through Port Vauban and is one of the most pleasant in Antibes.
-It has fine, white gravel and crystal-clear water with a very idyllic setting.
-It is also near Old Town and offers a great retreat for tourists wanting to take a dip after a stroll in the area.
+It’s the closest beach to town, accessed though an archway from Port Vauban, which offers a great retreat for tourists wanting to take a dip after a stroll in the area.
+The sheltered cove is perfect for swimming, or join the locals for aperitifs on the beach at sunset.
 The beach is complete with facilities like shower areas and snack kiosks, and parking is not a problem in the nearby Old Port.